 Ambitious Women Spotlight Series – Meet Melina Owusu

-As a Sales Development Manager for RollWorks, a division of NextRoll, and the Co-President of RollDeep, NextRoll’s ERG focused on Black inclusivity, Melina understands how effective mentoring and coaching helps her team of six succeed.
-In fact, “Being a part of a company that genuinely cares about its employees wellbeing,” is the primary reason she joined NextRoll.
+As a Manager II, SDR for RollWorks, a division of NextRoll, and the Co-President of RollDeep, NextRoll’s ERG focused on Black inclusivity, Melina understands how effective mentoring and coaching helps her team of six succeed.
+In fact, “Being a part of a company that genuinely cares about its employees' wellbeing,” is the primary reason she joined NextRoll.

 What does ambition mean to you?